KnoP-01/vimbuddy/README.md

 # vimbuddy
 this is a fork of https://www.vim.org/scripts/script.php?script_id=8

-vimbuddy.vim : Vimbuddy: An absolutely unuseful little thing
+Vimbuddy: An absolutely unuseful little thing

 created by